hjyoon93/iMIA/TypeDB2SBN/README.md

 # TypeDB2SBN

-This is some source code to generate an SBN structure (i.e., input for SBN parameter learning) from DALNIM iMIA knowledge base (stored in TypeDB).
+This program generates an SBN structure (i.e., input for SBN parameter learning) from DALNIM iMIA knowledge base (stored in TypeDB).
 It can be used to write Hugin .NET files from information queried from a TypeDB database.

-See *pom.xml* (the maven configuration file) for details about this project's configuration.

 Basically, this tool will look for instances of some special classes/relations in the TypeDB knowledge base and interpret them as nodes or arcs in the SBN.
-Please, find the [DALNIM concept model](https://github.com/cardialfly/DALNIM/blob/main/Final_Concept_Model_Version3.pdf) (../Final_Concept_Model_Version3.pdf) for the available classes.
+Please, find the [DALNIM concept model](https://github.com/hjyoon93/iMIA/blob/main/Final_Concept_Model_Version3.pdf) (../Final_Concept_Model_Version3.pdf) for the available classes.

 The resulting SBN will be stored in Hugin NET format, which can be opened and managed with [UnBBayes-SBN](https://sourceforge.net/p/unbbayes/code/HEAD/tree/trunk/unbbayes.prs.sbn/) (see <https://sourceforge.net/p/unbbayes/code/HEAD/tree/trunk/unbbayes.prs.sbn/>).